 There’s no slasher franchise that’s as smart as Scream.
-You could argue that the entire Scream franchise is derivative of the original Halloween (1978), but the first Scream (1996) knows this, and the latest sequel, Scream (2022), draws similarities, while itself imitating Halloween (2018), an umpteenth sequel that lacks a number on the end in an attempt to pose as a soft reboot.
+You could argue that the entire series is derivative of the original Halloween (1978), but the first Scream (1996) knows this, and Scream (2022) draws similarities, while itself imitating Halloween (2018), an umpteenth sequel that lacks a number on the end in an attempt to pose as a soft reboot.

-Enter Scream, a horror movie that decodes the make-up of the common slasher, taking all the tropes, traditions, and cliches, and turning them into a set of rules that one must abide by in order to survive a “real-life” horror movie.
+Enter Scream, a horror movie that decodes the make-up of the common slasher, taking all the tropes, traditions, and cliches, and turning them into a set of “rules” one must abide by in order to survive a “real-life” horror.
 Coupled with a psychotic serial killer who’s making creepy phone calls and referencing their favorite scary movies, and you have a masterpiece.

-But Scream wasn’t Wes Craven’s first rodeo in meta slasher — that honor goes to Wes Craven’s New Nightmare (1994), the A Nightmare on Elm Street sequel that takes place “outside” its predecessors.
-It has since become a cult classic, and is generally considered one of the better sequels in the Elm Street series.
-But at the time, the world just wasn’t ready for meta horror.
+But Scream wasn’t Wes Craven’s first rodeo — that honor goes to Wes Craven’s New Nightmare (1994), the A Nightmare on Elm Street sequel that takes place “outside” its predecessors.
+It has since become a cult classic, and is widely considered one of the better sequels in the Elm Street series.
+But at the time, the world wasn’t ready for meta horror.

 The first Scream movie was an instant classic, and remains one of Wes Craven’s best films, while Scream 2 (1997) is considered one of the best slasher sequels.
-But beyond that, did the Scream franchise end up becoming the kind it initially set out to poke fun at?
-Let’s find out, because here are all the Scream movies ranked from worst to best!
+But beyond that, did Scream end up becoming the kind of franchise it initially set out to poke fun at?
+Let’s find out, because here are all six Scream movies ranked from worst to best!

 Warning: There are some spoilers ahead for the Scream movies.

 6. Scream 4